 ACC 725 Forensic Accounting.
-(3) A. Prerequisites: ACC 301, 322 or 322S and GBU 204 with a grade of "C" or better or departmental approval.
+(3) A. Prerequisites: MBA 881 or prior formal study of the financial reporting system and a foundational knowledge of the legal system.
 A study of investigative accounting procedures and techniques used in litigation support.
 Topics to be covered include financial reporting fraud, employee fraud, income reconstruction methods, testifying as an expert witness, evidence management, cyber crime, and business evaluations.